ShZil/network-utilities/Scanner/README.md

 [19:05] Using `kivy.clock.Clock`, add a slight delay before re-rendering highlight.
 This is because a bug was occurring, where if you resized the window _too quickly_, the highlight would forget to update.
 I found that 150ms (0.15s) is a good time delay, to maximise both user experience and reliability.

+[19:24] Added `DummyScan extends Scan implements Singleton`, and used it to add desired program behaviour: deselecting scans by clicking on them again.